Graffiti: Offensive graffiti

-Graffiti may also be used as an offensive expression.
-This form of graffiti may be difficult to identify, as it is mostly removed by the local authority (as councils which have adopted strategies of criminalization also strive to remove graffiti quickly).
-Therefore, existing racist graffiti is mostly more subtle and at first sight, not easily recognized as "racist".
-It can then be understood only if one knows the relevant "local code" (social, historical, political, temporal, and spatial), which is seen as heteroglot and thus a 'unique set of conditions' in a cultural context.
+Graffiti may also be used as offensive expression.
+Because this form of graffiti is often quickly removed by local authorities, surviving racist graffiti is often more subtle and not easily recognized at first sight.
+It can be understood only if one knows the relevant "local code" (social, historical, political, temporal, and spatial), which is seen as heteroglossia and thus a "unique set of conditions" in a cultural context.